naginanaveed/scRNA-seq-/README.md

 adata.var_names = [f"Gene_{i:d}" for i in range(adata.n_vars)]
 ```

-**Why this matters:**
 Every cell and gene must have a **unique string identifier**.
 These names serve as the shared index across all annotations, embeddings, and graphs inside the object.
-When you compute a UMAP, filter cells, or look up gene metadata later, AnnData uses these names to keep everything aligned.
-Functions in the scverse ecosystem raise warnings if `obs_names` or `var_names` are not unique.

 In real data, `obs_names` are typically **cell barcodes** (e.g., `AAACATACAACCAC-1`) and `var_names` are **gene IDs or gene symbols** (e.g., `BRCA1`, `ENSG00000012048`).